Eddie Chapman: Second World War

 Chapman was still in prison when the Channel Islands were invaded by the Germans in June 1940.
 While incarcerated, he met the petty criminal Anthony Faramus.
 Following a letter in German which they concocted to get off the Island, they were transferred to Fort de Romainville in Paris.
 There, Chapman confirmed his willingness to act as a German spy.
-Under the direction of Captain Stephan von Gröning, head of the Abwehr in Nantes, he was trained in explosives, radio communications, parachute jumping and other subjects at La Bretonnière-la-Claye, Saint-Julien-des-Landes, near Nantes, and dispatched to Britain to commit acts of sabotage.
+Under the direction of Captain Stephan von Gröning, head of the Abwehr in Nantes, he was trained in explosives, radio communications, parachute jumping and other subjects at Château de la Bretonnière, Vigneux-de-Bretagne near Nantes, and dispatched to Britain to commit acts of sabotage.

 On 16 December 1942, Chapman was flown to Britain in a Focke-Wulf bomber converted for parachuting, from Le Bourget airfield.
-He was equipped with wireless, pistol, cyanide capsule and £1,000 and, amongst other things, was given the task of sabotaging the de Havilland aircraft factory at Hatfield in order to disrupt the production of the de Havilland Mosquito aircraft.
+He was equipped with wireless, pistol, cyanide capsule and £1,000 and, amongst other things, was given the task of sabotaging the de Havilland aircraft factory at Hatfield in order to disrupt the production of the Mosquito aircraft.
 Chapman became stuck in the hatch as he tried to leave the aircraft.
 Finally detaching himself, he landed some distance from the target location of Mundford, Norfolk, near the village of Littleport, Cambridgeshire.